English

 English Curriculum Vision

-In the English department we believe in making sure our students are given a wide breadth and depth of knowledge across both language and literature that not only sets them up for excellent GCSE results but also life beyond our classroom.
-We teach a thematic curriculum which ensures that key skills are interleaved throughout and means that every single student has the chance to revisit and recap key knowledge and skills meaning that no single lesson is ever wasted.
-In every scheme of learning not only do we read a key text (prose or play) but we also ensure that students are given a varied diet of relevant poetry and non-fiction too.
-We believe in ensuring that our students are adequately challenged in the classroom to really push them onto ambitious concepts and texts whilst making sure appropriate scaffolds are in place so that your child can access this ambitious and relevant content.
+In English, we believe in making sure our students are given a wide breadth and depth of knowledge across both language and literature that not only sets them up for excellent GCSE results but also for life beyond our classroom.
+At KS3, we teach a thematic curriculum which ensures that key skills are interleaved throughout and means that every single student has the chance to revisit and recap key knowledge and skills across their English journey.
+In every scheme of learning we ensure that students are exposed to a range of extracts, short stories, relevant poetry and a range of non-fiction texts too.
+We believe in ensuring that our students are adequately challenged in the classroom to really push them onto ambitious concepts and texts whilst making sure appropriate scaffolds are in place so that all students can meet, or exceed, their potential in English.
 As both a school and a department we want students to become wholesome and well-rounded citizens that can both succeed and achieve.

 Students have the right to a rich curriculum, and we believe this what we offer in our English department.